sdsouto/portfolio/README.md

 Let's explore how data can unlock opportunities!

+**My SQL projects:**
+* Proving that powerful, free, and low-cost data solutions are accessible to everyone, including non-profit organizations: [SQL Data Warehouse Project](https://github.com/sdsouto/sql-data-warehouse-project).

+* [SQL Data Analytics Project](https://github.com/sdsouto/sql-data-analytics-project): A collection of SQL queries designed to help with data analysis and business intelligence to quickly explore, segment, and analyze data.
+Each script addresses a distinct analytical domain.

 **My machine learning projects:**

 * See my [predictive models to optimize revenue for the New York Taxi and Limousine Commission and its drivers](https://github.com/sdsouto/nyc-tlc-tip-prediction).
 * Feeling curious?
 Explore my [modeling sandbox](https://github.com/sdsouto/standalone-models) and see what I've been playing around with.

-**My data warehouse projects:**
-* Proving that powerful, free, and low-cost data solutions are accessible to everyone, including non-profit organizations: [SQL Data Warehouse Project](https://github.com/sdsouto/sql-data-warehouse-project).

 More to come, stay tuned...